gmlang/masterr/about/index.md

 # Introducing MasterR.org (The Blog and The Videos)
 MasterR.org is a thriving community of statisticians and data scientists who want to become better at R.

-There're two main features of MasterR.org.
-There's the blog and there're videos.
-When you subscribe for free email updates, you'll gain access to all two PLUS exclusive "email only" material (I treat my email subscribers the best).
+There're two main features of MasterR.org: the blog and the videos.
+When you subscribe for free email updates, you'll gain access to both PLUS exclusive "email only" materials.

-Here's what each "feature" is all about:
+Here's what each feature is all about:

 **MasterR.org, the blog**, is where you'll get proven R scripts that you can use in your study and work.
 Some scripts are about data cleaning.
 Others are about data analysis.
-You'll also get articles that help you understand certain statistical concepts and data analysis techniques.
+You'll also get articles about statistical concepts and data analysis techniques.

 **Master R videos**, are short 2 to 5 minute videos where I'll use R and RStudio to demo, step by step, a simple how-to task that you can follow along and master TODAY.

-What's the best way to get ALL of the BEST free R training material on the web?
+What's the best way to get ALL of these R training materials for FREE?
 Sign up for the email list below:

 <!-- Begin MailChimp Signup Form -->
 <html>